Greg Gianforte: 115th Congress

 Gianforte was sworn into the House of Representatives on June 21, 2017.
 At his inauguration ceremony, he announced his support for congressional term limits, barring members of Congress from becoming lobbyists, and withholding congressional pay if no budget is passed.
 It is unusual for members of Congress to announce such support for legislation in their inauguration.
 Montana Democrats mailed Gianforte an orange prison jumpsuit on the day of his inauguration.

 The first bill Gianforte introduced, on June 21, 2017, was H.R.
 2977, the Balanced Budget Accountability Act, which, as he summarized it, would withhold pay from members of Congress unless a balanced budget is passed.
 The bill did not achieve a committee hearing.

 Gianforte touted refundable tax credits for low income parents as an achievement of the Republican Caucus in the 115th Congress.

-In 2018, Gianforte expressed opposition to the aluminum and steel tariffs imposed by President Trump, expressing fears about the impact of retaliatory tariffs (the trade war) on Montana agricultural exports.Olga Kreimer, Montana Politicians, Farmers Say Trump Tariffs Are Bad For Ag, Montana Public Radio (March 8, 2018).
+In 2018, Gianforte expressed opposition to the aluminum and steel tariffs imposed by President Trump, expressing fears about the impact of retaliatory tariffs (the trade war) on Montana agricultural exports.

 Gianforte chaired the Interior Subcommittee of the Oversight Committee through the end of the 115th Congress in 2018.
 He introduced legislation to nullify Wilderness Study Area (WSA) designations from more than 800,000 acres of land in Montana under the stewardship of the federal Bureau of Land Management and the U.S. Forest Service.

 116th Congress

 In the 2018 midterm elections, the Republicans lost control of the House to the Democrats, and Gianforte began his second term in January 2019 in the minority caucus.
 Over his career, Gianforte voted in line with Trump's position in about 93.3% of key votes.
-He voted with Trump's position more often than Montana U.S. Senator Steve Daines, a fellow Republican.
+A local newspaper reported that Gianforte had voted with Trump's position on what it described as "key votes" more often than had Montana U.S. Senator Steve Daines, a fellow Republican.